Nbk2938/emecus/README.md

 # emecus

-THIS REPOSITORY IS MADE AS AN ARCHIVE FOR MY PROJECT.
+THIS REPOSITORY IS AN ARCHIVE FOR MY MAGIC CUBE UNJUMBLING SYSTEM PROJECT, MCUS FOR SHORT.

-The project I'am developing is a fully automatic robot that resolves a rubiks cube.
+The project I'am developing is a fully automatic robot called emecus that resolves a rubiks cube. the results can be seen on youtube:
+- https://www.youtube.com/playlist?list=PLy7Yj5uiu0nqwHYuETZX1T-y-8dnMMtht

 It contains varius programms:
-the results can be seen on youtube:
-- https://www.youtube.com/playlist?list=PLy7Yj5uiu0nqwHYuETZX1T-y-8dnMMtht

 - in the folder rubi (pde) you'll find:
   - the finished programm is contained in the folder "RUBY8" and
   - the progress i made to the finisched programm